zhouby-zjl/course-atcs/index.md

 - iPRP—The parallel redundancy protocol for IP networks: Protocol design and operation[J].
 IEEE Transactions on Industrial Informatics, 2016, 12(5): 1842-1854.  ([download](https://raw.githubusercontent.com/zhouby-zjl/course-atcs/gh-pages/Week%204/iPRPThe_Parallel_Redundancy_Protocol_for_IP_Networks_Protocol_Design_and_Operation.pdf))

 ## Programming Assignments
-**Understanding congestion control processes in TCP in NS-3.**
+**Programming assignment: Understanding the congestion control process in TCP in NS-3**

 The assignment helps you to learn the dynamic QoS performance of TCP under different link congestion levels through using the well-known NS-3 simulator.
-You need to download the assignment from this [link](https://raw.githubusercontent.com/zhouby-zjl/course-atcs/gh-pages/Experiments/Programming-Assignment.pdf), and follows the instructions inside the assignment to setup the necessary experiment environment before Jun.
+You need to download the assignment from this [link](https://raw.githubusercontent.com/zhouby-zjl/course-atcs/gh-pages/Experiments/Programming-Assignment.pdf), and follow the instructions inside the assignment to setup the necessary experiment environment before Jun.
 17th, 2022.